ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 ~~~
 {: .source}

-#### Python script for inserting missing residues.
+#### Commands for inserting missing residues.
-Once the program is installed, you will be able to use all modeRNA functions.
-Below are commands needed to build chains C and D. Save then in the file make_models.py.
+Once you install the program, you will be able to use all modeRNA functions.
+Below are commands needed to build chains C and D. Save them in the file make_models.py.
 Description of all commands is available [here](http://genesilico.pl/moderna/commands/).
 ~~~
 from moderna import *
 # Model chain C